 - It’s a fantastic time of year to get into drop shipping, which requires no inventory and allows you to ship all over the World if you want to.
 You can be up & running in time to cash in on back-to-school shopping and you’ll be ready for holiday shoppers.

-- Consider selling products to bargain-hunting Canadians via online auctions like eBay, or merchant marketplaces like Amazon, or specialized marketplaces like Etsy.
+- Consider selling products to bargain-hunting Canadians via online auctions like eBay, or merchant marketplaces like Amazon, or specialized marketplaces.

 - Donate a portion of profits during August/September to a Canadian-run education or other child-related charity.

-Are you going after online back-to-school sales in Canada in 2015?
+Are you going after online back-to-school sales in Canada this year?
 Please share your ideas or questions in the comments below.

 ✔ You may also be interested in reading: